open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 Two pieces of information are needed to convey consistent head trace sampling probability:

-1. The head trace sampling probability.
+1. p-value representing the head trace sampling probability.
-2. Source of consistent sampling decisions.
+2. r-value representing the "randomness" as the source of consistent sampling decisions.

 This proposal uses 6 bits of information for each of these and does not depend on built-in TraceID randomness, which is not sufficiently